ChristopherDavisUCI/UCI-Math-10-W22/_sources/GettingStarted/Installation.md

 There are some alternatives if you don't want to follow the above instructions.

-* It is fine to do everything on the ALP lab computers, instead of using your personal computer.

 * A very reasonable alternative, and what I recommended in Fall 2021, is to download Anaconda instead of Miniconda.
 (You should not install both.)
 Anaconda is more similar to what we would use on the lab computers.
 The reason I suggest Miniconda is because that is what I personally use and because it installs less unnecessary software.

-* Cloud resources.
-It may be possible in Math 10 to do everything "in the cloud".
-The most famous option would be to use Google Colab.
-I personally have found the interface of Deepnote to be more intuitive, so I understand Deepnote better than Google Colab.